"Canadian singer-songwriter Heather Hill - Beautiful, moving & powerful "

 One of her most memorable shows was playing with Greig Nori and Bill Priddle (formerly Treble Charger) at Lop Lops in Sault Saint Marie.
 She also has shared the stage with so many amazingly talented artists on some great stages including the Makor Room and The Cutting Room (NYC).

 She has acquired songwriting and performance skills from Mannes College (NY), West Coast Songwriters, Songstudio, Humber College, and personal music/vocal coaching with Orville Heyn in Toronto and Ann Ruckert in NYC.

 Heather has a Factor-funded video, “Stupid Happy”, and has put out a set of acoustic songs called “Liquid Love”.
-Her next album is being scheduled to be out in late spring of 2021.
+She is continuously releasing new material, so stay tuned!

 Heather has a classical piano performance degree from the Royal Conservatory of Toronto (U of T) (ARCT) and a Master of Arts (English) degree from U of Waterloo.
 She has an MBA from Schulich School of Business.

 She has led the Toronto Songwriting Guild for the past decade – a group of 10-15 professional songwriters who are working on their song craft and sharing their talents.
 She is a member of One Fire Movement - a grassroots group of artists spreading peace through their art and activism.